adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-esp8266-uno-node-string-serial/README.md

 ----

+### search for "PubSubClient" lib and install it before compiling
+### or install this lib for location [PubSubClient lib ](https://github.com/adarshkumarsingh83/jmri-cmri/raw/main/DOCUMENTS/JMRI-MOSQUITTO-MQTT/lib/pubsubclient.zip)

 ### jmri configuration
 * all sensors will start from 1 to limit
 * all the light are started with 1000 onwards to 1999 address on jmri